TheWebDev27/Calc-II-Honors-Project/part2.typ

 #set text(10pt)

-The extreme value theorem asserts that if a function smoothly travels over an interval of inputs, then it must take on a maximum and a minimum value at some inputs $x_(max)$ and $x_(min)$.
+The extreme value theorem asserts that if a function smoothly travels over an interval of inputs, then it must take on a minimum and a maximum value at some inputs $x_(min)$ and $x_(max)$.

 *Continuity* entails that the outputs of a function are close to one another if the inputs are close.
 In other words, a small change in the input should only ever produce a proportionately small change in the output.
 Mathematically speaking, a function $f(x)$ is continuous on a closed interval $[a,b]$ only when